softwareliberationarmy/health-tracker-vibe/.copilot/blueprint.md

 ---

-## Finalization & Polish

-- Review and refactor code for maintainability and consistency
-- Ensure all tests pass and code is linted/clean
-- Update documentation and usage examples
-- Prepare for packaging and deployment

----

-This blueprint ensures each feature is delivered end-to-end, with tests and validation at every layer, following TDD and thin vertical slice principles.
+> **Note:** This blueprint ensures each feature is delivered end-to-end, with tests and validation at every layer, following TDD and thin vertical slice principles.
+Remember to update this document as needed to reflect the current state and requirements of the project.